rodrigoprimo/social-connect/readme.txt

 If you have White Label CMS installed, the javascript it adds to your login page breaks all other plugins which run javascript on the login form.

-For a quick fix and for more information see here: http://wordpress.org/support/topic/social-connect-does-not-work-at-all?replies=7#post-2029255
+For a quick fix and for more information see this [forum topic](http://wordpress.org/support/topic/social-connect-does-not-work-at-all?replies=7#post-2029255).

 If you don't have White Label CMS installed, please double check your settings then post a question in the [Support Forums](http://wordpress.org/tags/social-connect?forum_id=10#postform).